TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 >
 >Once you have chosen which service you are going to use:
 >
->* In the Publisher column use the dropdown menu to choose 'Reconcile -> Start Reconciling'
+>* In the Publisher column use the dropdown menu to choose `Reconcile -> Start Reconciling`
 >* If this is the first time you've used this particular reconciliation service, you'll need to add the details of the service now
 >    * Click 'Add Standard Service...' and in the dialogue that appears enter:
 >        * "http://refine.codefork.com/reconcile/viaf" for Jeff's public service